 Ever wonder what the Bible says about shooting stars?
 Or ask yourself what a shooting star means in the Bible?

 Other religions and cultures have long viewed shooting stars as signs and symbols of coming events, judgment, or miracles.
 Others look at shooting stars as symbols of luck and good fortune.
+Some people get tattoos of them.

 There is a lot of talk of stars (and maybe even some shooting stars) in the Bible.